vexx-sm/TF2-Mixes/README.md

 https://github.com/user-attachments/assets/fb3d677a-5315-4551-b1b8-d51c46d8e3a1

 ## How It Works
+Essintially the plugin cycles a game through 3 phases, `Pre-Game` > `Draft` > `Live Game` <>

-### 1. Setup Phase
+### 1. Pre Game
 - Players use `!captain` or `!cap` to become (or drop as) a captain.
 - Once two captains are selected **and at least 12 players are present**, all others are moved to spectator.
 - Captains are randomly assigned to RED or BLU.

-### 2. Drafting Phase
+### 2. Draft
 - Captains pick players in order (XYXY XYXY XY).
 - Picked players are auto-moved to their captain's team.
 - Each captain has **30s per turn**; if the timer expires, a random player is picked.
-- Captains may use `!remove` to drop a player (counts as a turn).
+- Captains and players may use `!remove` to drop a player or themselves (counts as a turn).
 - Captains may use `!swap x y` to request a player for player swap between teams (counts as a turn).
+- Followed by RUP where players are auto moved to thier vc and waiting for ready up.

-### 3. Game Phase
+### 3. Live Game
 - Players may change class, but **not teams**.
 - Offclassing is punished outside of last point holds.
 - Players can `!rep x` or `!rep me` to report and request a replacement of a player.
-- At the end of each round, players vote to either:
-  - Continue with same teams
-  - Start a new draft
 - Any vote requires **30% of players to initiate**, and passes with **⅔ majority**.
+- Followed by Post Game with a vote to restart game or reset teams.

 > [!NOTE]
-> Pre-game DM requires the provided [configs](https://github.com/vexx-sm/TF2-Mixes/releases/download/0.3.1/configs.zip), otherwise random spawns won't work.
+> Pre-game DM requires the provided [configs](https://github.com/vexx-sm/TF2-Mixes/releases/download/0.3.1/configs.zip) for now.

 ## Commands

 > Most commands support 3+ aliases for convenience (e.g `!restart`, `!redraft`, `!reset`)

 ### Player Commands
 - `!captain` / `!cap` — Become or drop as captain
 - `!draft` / `!pick` — Open a menu of available picks (only current captain during their turn)
 - `!draft <player>` / `!pick <player>` — Pick a player by name (partial names work)
 - `!swap <player1> <player2>` / `!swap` For a menu instead - Propose a player for player swap between teams.
-- `!remove` — Remove yourself or a player from your team as a Captain (counts as a turn) [Draft/RUP phase only]
+- `!remove` — Remove yourself or a player from your team (counts as a turn) [Draft/RUP phase only]
 - `!rep x` / `!rep me` - Replace yourself or a player on your team (integrated with discord) [Live Game phase only]
 - `!restart` / `!redraft` — Start a vote to restart the draft (requires 2/3 of players to pass)
-- `!helpmix` — Show help menu
+- `!helpmix` / `!help` — Show all commands

 ### Admin Commands
 - `!setcaptain <player>` — Set/remove a captain